 Data linking explained

-How, and why, is my data linked with other data?
+Why is my survey data linked with other data?

-Records such as Medicare, hospital, death and disease registers, and aged care datasets are linked for this Study.
+Records such as Medicare, hospital, death and disease registers, and aged care datasets are linked to Study data.
 These records provide administrative and classification information on health events, medical conditions, treatments and medications, and services used.
 This wider perspective allows us to examine the entire patient journey through the health system, finding answers which we could not get from survey data alone.
 For example, by putting Medicare data together with survey data, we can investigate how women’s access to health services is affected by where they live.
-For other examples, see the stories in this newsletter on endometriosis and aged care.

 How are records linked?